-(b) The State Board of Education may issue a written request with documentation to the Governor asking that the membership of the school board of the school district shall be subject to recall.
-Whenever the Governor declares that the membership of the school board is subject to recall, the county election commission or the local governing authorities, as the case may be, shall take the following action:

-(i) If the members of the local school board are elected to office, in those years in which the specific member's office is not up for election, the name of the school board member shall be submitted by the State Board of Education to the county H. B. 1388

-874 election commission, and the county election commission at a 875 special election shall submit the question to the voters eligible 876 to vote for the particular member's office within the county or 877 school district, as the case may be, and the special election 878 shall be held within sixty (60) days from notification by the 879 State Board of Education.
-The ballot shall read substantially as 880 follows:
+- dismissal from office.
+If a majority of the school board voting on the question vote against retaining the superintendent in office, a vacancy shall exist which shall be filled as provided by law, otherwise the superintendent shall remain in office for the duration of his employment contract. - (b) The State Board of Education may issue a written request with documentation to the Governor asking that the membership of the school board of the school district shall be subject to recall.
+Whenever the Governor declares that the membership of the school board is subject to recall, the county election commission or the local governing authorities, as the case may be, shall take the following action: - elected to office, in those years in which the specific member's office is not up for election, the name of the school board member shall be submitted by the State Board of Education to the county election commission, and the county election commission at a special election shall submit the question to the voters eligible to vote for the particular member's office within the county or school district, as the case may be, and the special election shall be held within sixty (60) days from notification by the State Board of Education.
+The ballot shall read substantially as follows: - 881 "Members of the \\\\\ (here the title of the school 882 district shall be inserted) School Board who are not up for

-881 "Members of the (here the title of the school 882 district shall be inserted) School Board who are not up for 883 election this year are subject to recall because of the school 884 district's failure to meet critical accountability standards as 885 defined in the letter of notification to the Governor from the 886 State Board of Education.
-Shall the member of the school board 887 representing this area, (here the name of the school board member holding the office shall be inserted), be retained in 888 office?
-Yes No " 889

-890 If a majority of those voting on the question vote against retaining the member of the school board in office, a vacancy in 891 892 that board member's office shall exist, which shall be filled in 893 the manner provided by law; otherwise, the school board member 894 shall remain in office for the term of that office, and at the 895 expiration of the term of office, the member shall be eliqible for 896 qualification and election to another term or terms of office.
-897 However, if a majority of the school board members are recalled in 898 the special election, the Governor shall authorize the board of supervisors of the county in which the school district is situated 899 H. B. 1388

-900 to appoint members to fill the offices of the members recalled.
-901 The board of supervisors shall make those appointments in the 902 manner provided by law for filling vacancies on the school board, 903 and the appointed members shall serve until the office is filled 904 at the next regular special election or general election.

-905 (ii) If the local school board is an appointed 906 school board, the name of all school board members shall be 907 submitted as a collective board by the president of the municipal 908 or county governing authority, as the case may be, at the next regular meeting of the governing authority for retention in office 909 910 or dismissal from office.
-If a majority of the governing 911 authority voting on the question vote against retaining the board 912 in office, a vacancy shall exist in each school board member's 913 office, which shall be filled as provided by law; otherwise, the 914 members of the appointed school board shall remain in office for 915 the duration of their term of appointment, and those members may 916 be reappointed.
+908 or county governing authority, as the case may be, at the next 909 regular meeting of the governing authority for retention in office 910 or dismissal from office.
+If a majority of the governing 911 authority voting on the question vote against retaining the board in office, a vacancy shall exist in each school board member's 912 913 office, which shall be filled as provided by law; otherwise, the 914 members of the appointed school board shall remain in office for 915 the duration of their term of appointment, and those members may 916 be reappointed.